 Out of interest I also tried the Stream in-house streaming or whatever it was called and it worked pretty well.
 Some hiccups here with the frame rate but it was playable.

-The battery is going to be a very mixed feeling as I feel this is where the device fails.
+The battery will be a very mixed feeling as I feel this is where the device fails.
 Overall the battery life itself isn’t bad at all.
 I left the screen on (although not that bright) while leaving the tablet to play music all night and when I went to sleep at 1 am it was still playing music from Jewish Music Stream when I woke up at around 11 am.

 So a pretty strong battery … but that is the flaw.
 The tablet itself takes forever to charge using the built-in micro USB.
-Sadly there is no other power connector and I tried many hi-speed cables, wall adaptors and my trusty PC and the results were the same – it was very slow charging.
+Sadly there is no other power connector and I tried many high-speed cables, wall adaptors and my trusty PC and the results were the same – it was very slow charging.

 Want to know how slow?
-I have been charging it from this afternoon from about 3 pm to 1 am the next day and it is 11%.
+I have been charging it from this afternoon from about 3 pm to 1 am the next day, which is 11%.
 Yep, I’ll let that sink in – horrible ain’t it?
 I am going to try other chargers and see if there are any firmware updates but just be warned this tablet can take ages to charge.

-It’s worth saying that when plugged in that it was always getting a charge.
+It’s worth saying that when plugged in it was always getting a charge.

 It isn’t a bad tablet but I would avoid this simply due to the charging speed.
 Get one of the many better ones out there.